Sunday, January 17, 2021

 Saturday, January 23, 2021

 Finding fault.
 I said slander, and I could have said finding fault.
 When someone is finding fault with something they are probably justifying themselves.
 You only need one reason to align yourself or disalign yourself with something – because it’s true or not.
-If the Church isn’t true, judge ye.
+If it isn’t true, judge ye.
 If it is, judge ye.
 That’s all you need.
-If there be faults, they be the faults of a man.
-If it’s false, though, separate yourself from it and be done.
-If it’s true, though, the faults, which be the faults of a man, don’t matter, and you’d best align yourself with it.
-And all the faults in the world can’t change the fact that it’s true.
-The true church of God, the very kingdom of God on the earth.
-All the persecution in the world, all the slandering, all the fault finding, can’t change that fact.
+If it’s false, separate yourself from it and be done.
+If it’s true, though, you’d best align yourself with it.
+I’m not talking about the people involved, who might be aligned with it also, because they will always be flawed.
+All the persecution in the world, all the slandering, all the fault finding, can’t change truth.

 Now, if we’re to wrestle depression and anxiety to the ground, how are we doing?
 (And other disorders.)
 Isn’t self-deception the big missing puzzle piece, and everything else is kind of there already, or will more easily fall into place?